hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 key.
 These come in two flavors:
     a. _Accumulate:_ reduce by transforming an immutable value;
     b. _Collect:_ reduce by updating a mutable result container.

-Refer to the `Processors` Javadoc for further details.

 ## Edge